compufox/python-tcler/README.md

 - Search for hashtag by clicking hashtag

-- Searching Twitter for keywords
+- Search Twitter for keywords

 # To come